 - Discover it® Balance Transfer credit card: Best balance transfer card for rotating bonus categories

-- Wells Fargo Reflect℠ Card: Best balance transfer credit card for longest intro APR
+- Wells Fargo Reflect® Card: Best balance transfer credit card for longer intro APR

 Intro APR credit cards and low-interest credit cards

-Low-interest credit cards offer either a low introductory APR that jumps to a higher rate after a certain period, or a single low fixed-rate APR.
-A low-interest card can be very useful if you need to make a large purchase because it allows several months (sometimes up to a year) to pay it off, with little to no interest.
+A low-interest card can be useful if you need to make a large purchase because it allows several months (sometimes up to a year) to pay it off, with little to no interest.
 Before using a low-interest card, read all the terms and conditions of the introductory rate so you won’t be surprised by fees or accumulated interest.

 Here are some of our favorite intro APR and low-interest credit cards: